Trading training handbook

 How replay, notes, diagnostics, archives, pressure drills, and challenges help you review decisions instead of memories.

 Can Zinuto be used for futures review?Yes, when you import compatible historical futures data that you have permission to use.
 Zinuto turns it into simulated replay and review material; it does not connect futures brokers or send live orders.Can Zinuto be used for cryptocurrency review?Yes, if you import compatible historical cryptocurrency data that you have permission to use.
 The workflow is simulated replay, notes, and review, not exchange execution or trading signals.Can Zinuto be used for bitcoin review?Yes, when compatible historical BTC data is imported as local training material.
-Zinuto is for simulated bitcoin replay, notes, and review evidence, not wallet access, exchange execution, or price prediction.Can Zinuto be used for forex review?Yes, if compatible FX historical data is imported as local training material.
+Zinuto is for simulated bitcoin replay, notes, and review records, not wallet access, exchange execution, or price prediction.Can Zinuto be used for forex review?Yes, if compatible FX historical data is imported as local training material.
 Zinuto can replay and review simulated forex decisions, but it does not connect brokers or provide live quotes.What is K-line replay training?It is a deliberate practice method: move through historical candles before the later chart is visible, record simulated decisions and notes, then review whether the reasoning was available at the time.What is the difference between trading review and backtesting?Backtesting usually asks how a rule would have performed across data.
-Trading review asks what you actually decided, what you saw at the time, and what pattern shows up across practice sessions.What is historical market replay?Historical replay is a way to move through past market data as if the future were still unknown.
-It helps you practice observation, timing, and decision discipline without waiting for a new live setup.What is trading review in Zinuto?Trading review in Zinuto means looking back at a training session with the actions, notes, context, and outcomes in one place.
+Trading review asks what you actually decided, what you saw at the time, and what pattern shows up across practice runs.What is historical market replay?Historical replay is a way to move through past market data as if the future were still unknown.
+It helps you practice observation, timing, and decision discipline without waiting for a new live setup.What is trading review in Zinuto?Trading review in Zinuto means looking back at a practice replay with the actions, notes, details, and outcomes in one place.
 The goal is to notice decision patterns that are hard to see while the chart is moving.What is trading pressure training?Pressure training puts you in a constrained market situation where hesitation, overreaction, and rule drift become easier to notice.
 It is useful for observing behavior under stress, not for proving that you can handle real risk.What is challenge training in Zinuto?Challenge training breaks practice into focused tasks with clearer constraints than open replay.
-It helps you train one decision skill at a time, then review whether the same weakness keeps appearing.What are custom indicators in Zinuto?Custom indicators are user-defined chart context for practice and review.
-They can help you keep one method visible across sessions, but they are not signals that should be treated as automatic trading instructions.How do notes support trading review in Zinuto?Notes preserve what you thought before the outcome was known.
+It helps you train one decision skill at a time, then review whether the same weakness keeps appearing.What are custom indicators in Zinuto?Custom indicators are user-defined chart details for practice and review.
+They can help you keep one method visible across practice runs, but they are not signals that should be treated as automatic trading instructions.How do notes support trading review in Zinuto?Notes preserve what you thought before the outcome was known.
 That makes review more honest: you can compare the reason you wrote at the time with what the market later showed.What are behavior diagnostics in Zinuto?Behavior diagnostics are review aids that summarize patterns in your training actions.
-They are useful for noticing repeated hesitation, chasing, early exits, or inconsistent follow-through, but they are not judgments of real trading ability.What is the training archive in Zinuto?The training archive is where past practice sessions remain available for review.
-Its value is cumulative: one session tells a story, but several sessions can reveal whether a habit is improving or repeating.
+They are useful for noticing repeated hesitation, chasing, early exits, or inconsistent follow-through, but they are not judgments of real trading ability.What is the training archive in Zinuto?The training archive is where past practice runs remain available for review.
+Its value is cumulative: one practice run tells a story, but several practice runs can reveal whether a habit is improving or repeating.

 Handbook